jvanderaa/nornir-nautobot/README.md

 ## Construct

 Pynautobot will provide for the basic information that is required for Nornir to be able to leverage the inventory.
-The pynautobot object will also be made available at `host.data.pynautobot_object` to be able to access information provided from the _dcim_ endpoint.
+The pynautobot object will also be made available at `host.data.pynautobot_object` to be able to access information provided from the _dcim devices_ endpoint.